 Field journalists should use the right technologies and practices that keep them safe while doing their investigation work in hostile environments.
 Those tools and practices should protect their anonymity, make sure they can continuously communicate with their home countries, and let them produce and transfer securely their content from the field to media newsrooms.
 MCS is working hands in hans with EBU Academy to develop and moderate cybersecurity trainings for field journalists.

-As Media Industry is transitioning gradually to IP-based/ connected technologies, it becomes more exposed to cyberthreats.
-But how mature are European Public Media organisations in terms of cybersecurity, do they have a security strategy approved by executives, and a well-staffed security team that operates proactively?
-Are their cybersecurity processes effectively used, what is the level of security awareness across their organisations ?
+As the media industry is transitioning gradually to IP-based/connected technologies, it becomes more exposed to cyberthreats.
+But how mature are European public media organisations in terms of cybersecurity, do they have a security strategy approved by executives, and a well-staffed security team that operate proactively?
+Are their cybersecurity processes effectively used, and what is the level of security awareness across their organisations?
 MCS benchmark study will provide answers to these questions and help EBU members assess their cybersecurity maturity compared to other EBU members.

 In 2020, the Covid Crisis has been a big accelerator for cloud adoption by media organisations.
 While it is generally acknowledged that major public cloud data centers are more secure that traditional on premise datacenters, one must not forget that security in a cloud environment is a shared responsibility between the users and the providers.
 MCS group has published Recommendation R146 on Cloud Security and is now regularly exchanging on best practices and cloud- based solutions' vulnerabilities within EBU and with external vendors and partners.
 MCS participate to Hybrid cloud Production (HCP) Proof of concept projects to raise awareness on the needs to take security into account from the design phase and derive some recommendation on Security and Cloud production.

 - EBU R 141 - Mitigation of Distributed Denial of Service (DDoS) Attacks